Bhargavakkeni/OMSUsingReact/README.md

         Run this command in terminal 'cd oms-react-app' from the root directory. step 2: Start the React server.
-        Run this command 'npm start' to start the server. step 3: go to backend directory.
+        Run this command 'npm start' to start the server. step 3: go to 'Backend' directory.
         Run this command from the backend directory 'python manage.py runserver' to start django server. step 4: Open 'localhost:3000' to view the page.